 About Our Town

-- Number of Schools: 8 (all Four-Star Schools)
+- Number of Schools: 8 (new elementary school opening in August 2022)

-Zionsville is home to seventeen parks and facilities with over 400 acres of parkland.
-Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, several sport fields and courts, picnic areas, fitness and nature trails, as well as a golf course.
-Zion Nature Center is an environmental education facility located in Zionsville.
+With more than 500 acres of parkland and 20+ parks, Zionsville has more parkland per capita than nearly any other town its size in Indiana.
+Zionsville’s public parks include playgrounds, a splash park, skateboard park, sledding hill, sports fields, picnic areas, nature trails and a golf course.
+Zionsville Nature Center is an environmental education facility located in Zionsville.

 The town has two privately maintained recreation facilities: Lions Park, located immediately adjacent to the village center, hosts many annual festivals and the Azionaqua Swim Club, enjoyed by hundreds of local families.

-Zionsville met all four standards to become a Tree City USA community.
+AccoladesFor 20 years, the Town of Zionsville has been named by the Arbor Day Foundation as a Tree City USA community for their commitment to urban forestry.
+The Town of Zionsville has met all four standards to become a Tree City USA community.
 Tree City USA communities must have a tree board or department, a tree-care ordinance, a community forestry program with annual expenditures of at least $2 per capita and an Arbor Day observance and proclamation.

 |Zionsville By The Numbers